missionfission/Disease-Detection-GUI/README.md

-# Working Software for Real Time Detection of Malaria, Tuberculosis and Intestinal Parasites on Embedded Platforms
+# Working Software for Real Time Detection of Malaria, Tuberculosis and Intestinal Parasites

 1. Model Files are Added